c12o16h1/golang-https-example/README.md

     -out server.crt
 ```

-2. Case where host is IP (will work only on particular IP)
+2. Case where server is IP (will work only on particular IP)

 ```
 openssl req \